-Ajman has also gained popularity by its Free Zone (Ajman Free Zone/AFZA).
+Ajman has also gained popularity by it’s Free Zone (Ajman Free Zone/AFZA).
 AFZA provides incentives and allows concessions and exemptions to business initiatives.
-When established in 1988, AFZA spurred massive industrial development in Ajman due to its investor friendly incentives.
-The huge influx of foreign investments this caused still motivates the government to pump in more funds for expansion and marketing, although with a cautious optimism in the aftermath of 2008 recession.
+When established in 1988, AFZA spurred massive industrial development in Ajman due to its investor-friendly incentives.
+The huge influx of foreign investments this caused still motivates the government to pump in more funds for expansion and marketing, although with cautious optimism in the aftermath of the 2008 recession.

 AFZA has set up representative offices in the UK, Russia, India, and Pakistan to be closer to potential overseas entrepreneurs.
 There are also ambitious aims to expand further to become well positioned for long term success, both globally and locally.
 The centers in respective countries will function as advisory offices for companies and investors looking to tap into investment opportunities in Ajman.
 The government is also investing in various new development projects, bestowing Free Zone and Freehold statuses on them.
 The Ajman government designs their projects, like other emirates of UAE, into mixed-use communities that include residences, commercial spaces, leisure facilities, luxury resorts, and hotels.
 As the emirate of Ajman continues to develop, it is emerging as a promising business destination for investors all over the world.